jina-ai/jina/docs/get-started/what-is-jina.md

 (what-is-jina)=
 # What is Jina?

-Jina is the framework for helping you build cross-modal and multi-modal applications on the cloud.
-With Jina, developers can easily build high performant cloud native applications or services in production.
+Jina is the framework for helping you to build cross-modal and multi-modal systems on the cloud.
+With Jina, developers can easily build high performant cloud native applications, services and systems in production.
 But at this point, you are not buying those campaign words.
 That's okay and that's what this chapter is about: to tell you what Jina is and to convince you about it.

-In the {ref}`last chapter<intro-cm>`, you already learned cross-modal and multi-modal from the machine learning perspective.
+In the {ref}`last chapter<intro-cm>`, you already learned the idea of cross-modal and multi-modal from the machine learning perspective.
 This chapter will talk more from the system and engineering side.
 Let's start with an example and understand why Jina is needed.

 (motivate-example)=
 ## Motivation example

-Why do we need Jina?
-Let's first see an example: an example that describes a life without Jina.
+Why do you need Jina?
+Let's first see an example that describes a life without Jina.

 Imagine you are a **machine learning engineer** whose task is to build a shop-the-look service for an e-commerce company, i.e. allowing users to upload a photo and search visually similar items from the stock.
 Sounds cool and deep learning related, exactly what your expertise is, so let's get started.